andrewdimmer/csi-3370-software-project-config-test/docs/version-control/Issues.md

 - From the "Filters" dropdown: "Your pull requests" --> All open pull requests that you created
 - From the "Filters" dropdown: "Everything assigned to you" --> All open issues and pull request where you are an assignee (this would be your team's issues and your personal PRs for the most part)
 - From the "Filters" dropdown: "Everything mentioning you" --> All open issues and pull request for all users in the repo where you are included as an assignee, code reviewer, commenter, etc.
-- From the "Label" dropdown: You can select you're team's label to see all open issues or pull requests belonging to your team
+- From the "Label" dropdown: You can select your team's label to see all open issues or pull requests belonging to your team
-- From the "Milestones" dropdown: You can filter by task due date (so only show me ones due next sprint)
+- From the "Milestones" dropdown: You can filter by task due date (so only show me those due next sprint)
-- From the "Reviers" dropdown: You can select all open pull requests where you are a reviewer
+- From the "Reviewers" dropdown: You can select all open pull requests where you are a reviewer
 - From the search bar next to the "Filters" dropdown: You can flat out search for an issue or pull request

+You can also use the "Open" and "Closed" toggle to switch between viewing open and closed issues and pull requests.

 ## What's next?